SanderMertens/bake/README.md

 bake new my_template --template
 ```

-This will create a new template project which is ready to instantiate, like this:
+This creates a new template project which can be instantiated like this:

 ```
 bake new my_app -t my_template